yaasiin-ayeva/WhatsBot/README.md

 > [!WARNING]
 > **It is not guaranteed you will not be blocked by using this method.
 WhatsApp does not allow bots or unofficial clients on their platform, especially when it is used to spam people.
 So this shouldn't be considered totally safe.**

+## TODO
+- [ ] Refactor the code to not use `btch-downloader` anymore and build a custom downloader to make it compatible with `axios` rather than `got`
+- [ ] Implement a queue system to handle multiple concurrent video download requests at the same time and make the bot more responsive
+- [ ] Refactor the code to not use third-party services for speech-to-text and use `whisper-node` instead
+- [ ] Add support for more social media platforms
+- [ ] Add support for any kind of file download
+- [ ] i18n support
+- [ ] Add support for more translation languages
+- [ ] Implement an API for the bot
+- [ ] Add more features (Open to suggestions)

 ## Contributing

 If you'd like to contribute, please read the [Contributing Guide](CONTRIBUTING.md)